AbdalhameedMaree/DataBase-Project/README.md

 # Database Project

 ## Overview
-This project is a database management system designed to efficiently store, retrieve, and manage structured data.
-It implements various database functionalities, ensuring data integrity and efficient querying.
+This project is a full-stack database management system developed as part of the Database course at Birzeit University.
+It efficiently stores, retrieves, and manages structured data while ensuring data integrity and optimized querying.
+The system features dynamic content display, user authentication, and a shopping cart functionality.

 ## Features
-- User authentication and role-based access control
+- **User Authentication**: Secure login and account creation, with user data stored in the database.
+- **Dynamic Product Display**: The homepage dynamically showcases three products from each category stored in the database.
+- **Category Browsing**: Clicking on a product or category reveals detailed product listings fetched directly from the database.
+- **Shopping Cart**: Users can adjust quantities or remove products, and cart data is stored in the database.
+After payment, the cart is cleared, and product quantities are updated.
+- **Profile Page**: Editable user data, detailed statistics (daily, monthly, and yearly purchases), and a pie chart showing category purchase percentages.
+- **Role-Based Access**: Different interfaces and permissions for customers, employees, and managers.
-- CRUD operations (Create, Read, Update, Delete)
+- **CRUD Operations**: Create, Read, Update, and Delete operations implemented across various modules.
-- Optimized database queries for performance
+- **Optimized Queries**: Improved database performance with optimized SQL queries.
-- Data validation and integrity constraints
-- User-friendly interface
+- **Data Validation & Integrity**: Ensures reliable data handling.

 ## Technologies Used
 - **Database**: MySQL